Kertic/Graphics-Engine/Readme.txt

 (For the Spotlight, the position and direction does change but they both move on the same offset, so check code for proof if its hard to tell (ctrl+f Update Lights))

+Hold 7 to increase level of detail
+Hold 8 to decrease level of detail
+Press 9 to enable Filled view
+Press 0 to enable wireframe view